 3M Speedglas 9100 Welding Helmet

-When it comes to the best welding helmet, it not only protects your eyes but your face and neck as well.
-When looking for the best professional welding helmets, you will often come across the 9100 helmets from 3M Speedglas.
+When it comes to the best welding hoods, it not only protects your eyes but your face and neck as well.
+When looking for the best professional welding helmet, you will often come across the 9100 helmets from 3M Speedglas.

 The 3M Speedglas 9100 is designed for the professionals that protect against UV rays and infrared radiation.
 It mimics the natural head of a human being, offering a comfortable fit.
 All these features make it perfect for TIG and MIG welding, along with stick welding applications as well.
 When you weld, arcs are produced that contain ultraviolet lights and infrared rays that can cause significant skins problems and eye damage.
 The technology used by 3M Speedglas 9100 quickly responds to the UV and IR lights to keep them away from your skin and eyes.